 This plan operates much like a fully insured plan.
 The Employer pays a premium covering member risk, pooled risk, and reinsurance, plus specific administrative fees.

 A cooperative is an attractive option for groups that want to practice mutual aid and share risk, without costly up-front capital requirements.
 The cooperative option offers stop-loss protection for expensive individual claims and total annual claims; low capita is required to be a member; groups with better-than-expected results help those experiencing a difficult year; and immediate savings can be realized through risk management.

 Operating like a traditional self-funded plan, the Employer Self-Funded Plan has a specific and aggregate stop loss.
 Groups manage their own plan, with support from a third-party administrator and use of a reinsurance carrier for stop-loss coverage.

 Whichever plan you choose, all members are encouraged to develop wellness strategies and create a culture of health and well-being.
 Our mandatory wellness program contains annual biometric screening and financial incentives, while care management programs provide intervention and support to avoid more costly care.

-Compare all three plans to find which best fits your needs, or email Karl Sommers at email@example.com to ask questions, seek advice, or get a quote.
+Email Karl Sommers at email@example.com to ask questions, seek advice, or get a quote.